 You have an excellent story to tell.
 You have had amazing experiences that will differentiate you in the eyes of many employers.
 The work you do on a daily basis impacts the lives of many.
 Feel good about what you’ve done and be able to articulate that to the people you meet.
 Your experiences exemplify hard work, dedication and commitment.
 All of those qualities are what employers look for in each and every employee.

 Write a resume that focuses on your achievements.
 Military candidates often focus on what the team achieved versus what their individual role was in a project or accomplishment.
 Resumes should be used to focus on what you bring to the table and the positive impact you can have.
 Be sure to quantify the size of a team, budget or duration of a project in which you were involved.
 In order to determine what a person is capable of doing, it is important to look at what they’ve done in the past.
 It’s critical that the scope and span of control are provided within a resume.
-Visit our Resume Preparation page for more tips on creating a professional resume that reflects your strengths and abilities.

 Avoid using military jargon.
 When preparing your resume or speaking at an interview, explain terminology you use that is common in the military.
 Don’t assume the interviewer knows what you are talking about.

 Prepare to have a conversation about yourself.
 Many military personnel underestimate their abilities and sometimes give very short yes or no answers at interviews.
 Corporate culture expects more dialogue and more explanation.
 Interviews should be a two-sided conversation with an equal exchange of information.
 Remember, you should be sizing up the prospective employer as much as they are you.
 Come prepared to not only speak about yourself and your abilities, but to also help the interviewer understand how your skills are transferable to the position.
 Prepare relevant business questions that will help facilitate a two-sided conversation.
-Access our Interview Tips page for more information on making the best first impression.
+Access our interview tips page for more information on making the best first impression.

 G.I.
 Jobs magazine has recognized Travelers as a Top Military-Friendly Employer for its military-friendly hiring practices and benefits.
 Travelers has been recognized on the list every year since 2007.Read more »